 SPICES- cumin, fennel, cinnamon, dried herbs, turmeric, cardamom powder, and anise are great ones to start with.

-FRUIT +VEGGIES – cooked beets and other root veg like purple sweet potato or mashed pumpkin.
+FRUIT +VEGGIES - cooked beets and another root veg like purple sweet potato or mashed pumpkin.
 Dried apricots, dried cranberries, raisins, dates, candied lemon or orange peel add a sweet touch.
-Dried fruit should be soaked in boiling water for 30 minutes (and drained and chopped) before adding to the bread.
+Soak your dried fruit in boiling water for 30 minutes.
+Let it drain and chop it before adding to the bread.

 SEEDS + NUTS- toasted nuts like walnuts, pecans, or seeds like sesame seeds, pumpkin seeds, sunflower seeds are all amazing.